Dahomean religion

-The Dahomean religion was practiced by the Fon people of the Dahomey Kingdom.
-The kingdom existed until 1898 in what is now the country of Benin.
+Dahomean religion was a form of West African Vodún practiced by the Fon people of the Dahomey Kingdom, located in present-day Benin.
 People taken from Dahomey to the Caribbean used elements of the religion to form Haitian Vodou and other African diasporic religions.
+It is a form of vodu worship, in which the vodu or gods protect and provide for the kingdom, and the dead are deified and incorporated into worship.